api-platform/docs/schema-generator/configuration.md

 The standard behavior of the generator is to use the `@MappedSuperclass` Doctrine annotation for classes with children and `@Entity` for classes with no child.

-The inheritance annotation can be forced for a given type like the following:
+The inheritance annotation can be forced for a given type in the following way:

 ```yaml
 types: